salesHunter.iopricingB2B data

 Lusha — Best for quick LinkedIn lookups with phone data

 Lusha provides email and phone data through a Chrome extension that works on LinkedIn.
 Plans start at $49/user/mo for 480 credits per year.
-Lusha's strength is speed — quick lookups while browsing LinkedIn profiles.
+Lusha's strength is speed—quick individual lookups while browsing LinkedIn profiles.

 The tools that win in 2026 aren't the ones with the biggest database — they're the ones that combine multiple data sources intelligently.
 Single-source providers will always have blind spots.
 Waterfall enrichment is the answer.